inspektor-gadget/inspektor-gadget/docs/_index.md

 weight: 40
 ---

-Inspektor Gadget is a collection of tools (or gadgets) to debug and inspect Kubernetes applications.
-While it was originally designed for [Lokomotive](https://kinvolk.io/lokomotive-kubernetes/), Kinvolk's open-source Kubernetes distribution, it works just as well on other Kubernetes distributions.
+Inspektor Gadget is a collection of tools (or gadgets) to debug and inspect Kubernetes resources and applications.
+It manages the packaging, deployment and execution of [eBPF](https://ebpf.io/) programs in a Kubernetes cluster, including many based on [BCC](https://github.com/iovisor/bcc) tools, as well as some developed specifically for use in Inspektor Gadget.
+It automatically maps low-level kernel primitives to high-level Kubernetes resources, making it easier and quicker to find the relevant information.

 ## How does it work?